 Yes.
 Barbell pulls work the lats too.
-What keeps the barbell close to your body?
+What do you think keeps the barbell close to your body?
 Your arms.
 And what keeps them close to the torso?
-Your lats and many other muscle groups.
+Your lats.

 If you “downshrug” and keep the bar in contact with your body during deadlifts, you will burn those suckers straight in the middle.
-Many lats have been torn during heavy deadlifts.
-It’s not an accident – you need those muscles extra strong if you want to be pulling heavy weights.
+Many lats have been torn by heavy deadlifts.
+It’s not a coincidence – you need those muscles extra strong if you want to pull bending barbells.
 You can read more on this topic here.

 Is it true that if I stretch my lats, they will grow faster?